 Hey!
 Guessing you're here because you want to find out how we're sustainable and ethical as a brand?
 Well you’ve come to the right place!

 At Heiko we passionately believe that the current fashion industry is not sustainable and there is a desperate need for eco-friendlier alternatives that are ethically produced.
 It remains a significant challenge to find sustainable garments that are ethical, fashionable and affordable.
 We hope that we're able to fill this gap and give everyone the chance to look good whilst shopping guilt free!

-All of our designs are printed onto 100% certified organic cotton T-shirts.
+All of our designs are printed onto 100% certified organic garments.
 The word organic is frequently used to describe sustainable products, but in relation to clothing, you may be wondering why organic cotton is better.

 Organic cotton is better for both the environment and those involved in the production process.
 To attain the status ‘certified organic’ from the Global Organic Textile Standards (GOTS) the production of cotton must abide to strict regulations, including: